Brent Thomson

-Brent Thomson (born 1958 in Wanganui) is a New Zealand jockey, who is best known for winning the Cox Plate on four occasions and his association with the champion horse Dulcify.
+Brent Thomson (born 1958 in Wanganui) is a New Zealand jockey, who is best known for winning the Cox Plate on four occasions, and his association with the champion horse Dulcify.

 The son of a leading trainer Kevin Thomson, Brent became the champion apprentice of New Zealand at the age of 16.

-He moved to Australia as a fresh-faced teenager to further his career earning the nickname ‘The Babe’ from the local racing press.
+He moved to Australia as a teenager to further his career, earning the nickname ‘The Babe’ from the local racing press.

-Settling in Melbourne, he became the stable rider for Colin Hayes winning three jockey's premierships during his six-year association with the trainer which included wins in these Cox Plate on So Called and the AJC Derby, Victoria Derby, Rosehill Guineas and the Cox Plate on Dulcify.
-He also won many major races riding for other trainers including the Caulfield Cup on Gurner's Lane.
+Settling in Melbourne, he became the stable rider for Colin Hayes, winning three jockey's premierships during his six-year association with the trainer, which included wins in the Cox Plate on So Called, and the AJC Derby, Victoria Derby, Rosehill Guineas, and Cox Plate on Dulcify.
+He also won many major races riding for other trainers, including two more Cox Plates (on Fury's Order Family of Man), and the Caulfield Cup on Gurner's Lane.